 Hilary has been a leader in the LGBT movement for over 30 years.
 She has been recognized and awarded for key milestones in equality.
 Notably when the Windsor, Proposition 8 and Obergefell cases each headed to the Supreme Court, Hilary and her team at SKDK led the communication efforts.

+Hilary’s ability to lead issue campaigns in Washington is profiled in the book “Pennsylvania Avenue: Profiles in Backroom Power” by The Wall Street Journal and New York Times reporters Gerald Seib and John Harwood.
 Throughout her career, Hilary has regularly been featured on power lists in a variety of sectors, including The New York Post’s Ladies Who Launch Entertainment Trends, Entertainment Weekly’s Annual Power List, The Hollywood Reporter’s Power 50 Women and The Washington Post’s Power 20.